Avaiga/taipy-doc/docs/tutorials/integration/6_ibm_watson_studio/index.md

 standard Taipy task.
 With this capability, you can incorporate any Watson Studio workflow within Taipy and benefit from:

-- Great scalable interactive graphics
+- Great scalable interactive graphics,
 - Taipy’s what-if analysis, supported by its scenario management,
-- Support for different end-user profiles, etc.
+- Integration with existing databases and jobs.